 The other reason that divorce after 50 causes a significantly bigger financial strain than divorce at a younger ages is that you have less time to recover financially after you are divorced.
 You don’t have 50 years to amass a nice nest egg for your retirement.
 Unlike a younger person, you may not have the time to bounce back from a bad financial investment.
-That means that you can’t afford to take bigger investment risks that might get you a higher return on your money.
+You can’t afford to take bigger investment risks that might get you a higher return on your money.
 You also don’t have the time to go back to work.
 Chances are, that's NOT the way you ever intended to spend your "golden years."

 So, if you are facing divorce after 50, what do you do?
 How can you lessen the impact of your divorce so that it doesn’t ruin what’s left of your life?